How to study the bible, according to an atheist-convert

 It’s not that we didn’t learn about religion.
 In secondary school, we discussed the origins of Christianity, Judaism, Islam, and Buddhism.
 Of course, all of those religions were presented to us in the most outrageous manner possible to strengthen our faith in atheism and focus on worshipping communist dictators.

-Below are some resources I found and continue to find inspiring.
+Below are some resources I find inspiring.

 The Bible Project